-Preston Campus: Part-rime, two years, block teaching of 4-5 days, over 7 times per year.
-Moving Body Resources, NYC: Part-time two years.
+Preston Campus: Part-time, two years, block teaching of 4-5 days, over 7 times per year.

-The MA Dance & Somatic Well-being course is taught on campus in Preston and has another section of the course taught in New York City, in the USA.
+The MA Dance and Somatic Wellbeing: Connections to the Living Body course is taught on campus in Preston.
 Each section of the MA course covers the same course module content, and each course has unique dates, fee structure, and application process.

-The Dance and Somatic Wellbeing programme is suited to mature graduates who are interested in the health, communal, and transformative aspects of dance.
+The Dance and Somatic Wellbeing: Connections to the Living Body programme is suited to mature graduates who are interested in the health, communal, and transformative aspects of dance.
 We are looking for students from various disciplinary backgrounds such as: Dance Studies, Arts, Health, Education and Community.
 All students applying for a place on this course based at the Preston campus will need to undergo a DBS check.

 International applicants are required to have achieved an IELTS of 6.5 or above.